 1. Domain threshold

-This mechanism has a DDoS threshold of 1500 request per 10 seconds AND the traffic should be at least 2X the last count when the threshold is met the DDoS mode will be activated.
+This mechanism has a minimum DDoS threshold of 1,500 requests per 10 seconds and a maximum threshold of 100,000 requests per 10 seconds.
+If the customizable threshold value is met AND if the current number of requests is at least 2X the previous 10-second window then the DDoS mode will be activated.

 This mechanism is responsible for identifying DDoS attacks that their traffic pattern consists of a slow rise in traffic over a period of time.